philippeganz/chocolatey-vscode-extensions/README.md

 ### Package Testing & Validation

 Before AU pushes any package to the community gallery, it executes `Test-Package`.
-This natively installs the extension onto the GitHub Actions runner to ensure the underlying `.vsix` is completely valid.
-We pre-load the `chocolatey-vscode.extension` helper module in the workflow to facilitate this.
+This **Native Validation** silently pre-installs VS Code and core helper extensions onto the GitHub Actions runner to ensure the underlying `.vsix` installs perfectly.

 ### Emergency Hotfixes (Forced Updates)

 If you need to manually push a hotfix to a package (e.g., you fixed a typo in the installer script) but the upstream software version hasn't changed, you must trigger the **Chocolatey AU Updater** workflow manually via the GitHub Actions UI.
 Supply the package name in the `forced_packages` input.
 The orchestrator will inject `$global:au_Force = $true` to bypass the version math, trigger `set_fix_version()` to append a `.YYYYMMDD` timestamp, rebuild the binary, and push the revision directly to the gallery.

-*Fail-Safe:* If you need to use the Factory script to locally mass-regenerate existing templates to apply a hotfix, the Factory utilizes **Smart Version Preservation**.
-It reads the existing `.nuspec` and preserves the current version tag (e.g. `12.4.0`) rather than resetting it to `0.0.0`.
-This guarantees the AU Engine won't accidentally try to push a duplicate, un-timestamped version to the Community Gallery and crash your CI.
+*Fail-Safe:* If you need to use the Factory script to locally mass-regenerate existing templates to apply a hotfix, the Factory utilizes **Smart CI Versioning**.
+It reads the existing `.nuspec` and natively preserves the current version tag (e.g. `12.4.0`) rather than resetting it to `0.0.0`.
+This prevents pipeline collisions during hotfix regeneration.

 ## Limitations